boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 By setting these macros, the memory allocator used by facil.io could be changed from the default allocator (either the custom allocator or, if missing, the system's allocator).

-When facil.io's memory allocator is defined (using `FIO_MALLOC`), these macros will be automatically overwritten to use the custom memory allocator.
+When facil.io's memory allocator is defined (using `FIO_MALLOC`), **these macros will be automatically overwritten to use the custom memory allocator**.
 To use a different allocator, you may redefine the macros.

 #### `FIO_MEM_CALLOC`